taburg/git-learning/README.md

 ### Usage

 `python3 git_learning.py` creates two repos (one bare, one normal) in the `./tmp` directory, and learns the git model with the chosen input alphabet (see source code).
 That script can be parametarized to learn certain configuration of Git, and learned model will be displayed and saved to a file.

-You can either learn models of GitCLI or GitPython, with or without `--allow-empty` flag, and with any input alphabet found in appropriate file.
+You can either learn models of GitCLI or GitPython, with or without the `--allow-empty` flag, and with any input alphabet found in the corresponding file.

 #### Experiment runner